 Using PowerShell to Adjust Priority

-Here’s how to prioritize tasks Windows 10 using PowerShell:
+Here’s how to prioritize tasks in Windows 10 using PowerShell:

-You can change the priority level and the process name as you want.
-You can use the table below to choose the preferred priority level.
+You can now change the priority level and process name.
+Use the table below:

 Realtime | High | Above normal | Normal | Below normal | Low |